nprapps/nprapps.github.com/_posts/2014-11-06-three-cool-things-from-nprs-election-party.markdown

 }
 {% endhighlight %}

 This, of course, required prompting users to shift their phones and tablets into landscape mode.
-It was a compromise, but one we felt was worth making with the audience we intended to reach.

 If you want to see this demo in action, [see it on Codepen](http://codepen.io/TylerFisher/pen/Jtpmd) and resize your browser a bunch.
 In addition, [here is a gist of all the code.](https://gist.github.com/TylerFisher/2396feb4936848c6d695)